raskitoma/raskitomadotcom/README.md

 For other animations and effects, I use [GSAP](https://greensock.com/gsap-js/) with [ScrollMagic](https://scrollmagic.io/).

 Also I'm using my self-hosted [Zammad](https://zammad.com) integration for communication and ticketing.

+Using some fonts from [Google Fonts](https://fonts.google.com) catalog.
+Thanks Google!

 ## Quality Code